 Pacifiers and nursing.
 Babies find sucking very soothing.
 If you are breastfeeding, nursing the baby is a great way to offer comfort.
 Pacifiers can also be used to help the baby self-soothe.

 Take a stress break.
-If you have tried everything that you know how to do and your baby is still crying, you can place your infant in a safe place (crib, swing, etc.) and go into a quiet room for a few minutes.
+If you have tried everything that you know how to do and your baby is still crying, you can place your infant in a safe place (like a crib or swing) and go into a quiet room for a few minutes.
 NEVER shake your baby.
 If you feel yourself losing control of your emotions, take a few minutes to calm yourself before returning to care for your baby.

 Ask for help.
 Have your partner, family member, or neighbor care for the baby while you take a break.
-Having some time to walk, take a bath/shower, or take a short nap can be very beneficial.
+Having some time to walk, take a bath or shower, or take a short nap can be very beneficial.
 This time allows you to “recharge” and return to your baby with calm emotions.
 A colic support group can help you cope until your baby outgrows crying.
 (And they all do!)

-If your baby doesn't respond to the above techniques, be sure to contact your health care provider to make sure that there are not health concerns that need to be addressed.
+If your baby doesn't respond to the above suggestions, be sure to contact your health care provider to make sure that there are not health concerns that need to be addressed.